 Les Menuires, France

 That being said, this resort in the 3 Valleys is often forgotten about.
 Although it’s not the prettiest of resorts, Les Menuires is the cheapest way to do the 3 Valleys whilst providing great access to its slopes.
 It has snow sure and off piste skiing and varied runs for a range of skiing standards both local and in its neighbouring resorts.
 Its cheap accommodation, especially its self-catering apartments, are often slopeside and close to the lifts meaning you’ll be in prime position to hit the slopes and have the possibility of skiing back to your door.
-Accommodation prices in Les Menuires are a lot more budget friendly compared to the resorts of Meribel and Courchevel which are associated with luxury accommodation and high prices even for more basic properties.
+Accommodation prices in Les Menuires are a lot more budget friendly compared to the neighbouring resorts of Meribel and Courchevel.

 View ski holidays in Les Menuires